HowToDoInJava

 • Inside readObject() method, read class attributes using readXXX methods provided by ObjectInputStream.

-• Please note that the sequence of class attributes in read and write methods MUST BE same.
+• Please note that the sequence of class attributes in read and write methods MUST BE the same.

 import java.io.IOException;